barrysir/stepmania-parsing-code/README.md

 # smparser
 A Stepmania file parsing/writing library built from Stepmania's source code.
 Emphasis on parsing accuracy and support for any parsing performed by Stepmania.
+Currently just the Stepmania source code made to compile standalone and some helper classes, maybe eventually it'll be a custom parser using the Stepmania code.

+Still WIP, not all functions work.
+Sorry about that.

 I'm no professional at C++, I've probably made some weird choices while wrangling the code in this library.
-If you find anything that could be done better let me know.
+If you find anything that could be improved let me know.

-Eventually I want to add a wiki with some unofficial documentation of the Stepmania file formats, there are some interesting quirks that aren't immediately obvious, if anyone wants to write their own parser.
-I'd also like get the existing Lua bindings working for scripting support.

  * headers have `using namespace std;` pollution, might fix later
- * sort the CMake source lists alphabetically
+ * sort the CMake source lists
  * finish the dumper script
+ * write documentation
+ * (SimfileLoader) set Song::m_sSongDir when loading from file paths
+ * add parsing radar values
+ * add calculating radar values (need to get the length of the audio file... maybe could deduce length from radar values?)
+ * fix NoteData::GetNumTapNotes and related functions (uses GAMESTATE->GetProcessedTimingData)
+ * add the rest of the SM file formats
+ * better error messages
+ * add parsing options to SimfileLoader
+ * add std::path support to SimfileLoader
+ * lyric file parsing
+ * optimize the executable size?

 ## Requirements
- * C++17 (`std::filesystem` and other stuff)
+ * C++17 (`std::filesystem` mostly)
  * CMake

 ## Usage
 CMake will generate a static library `libsmparser.a` for linking.
 Includes are found in the `src/` directory (this mimics Stepmania's codebase style).

 Stepmania has a few global variables that have to be initialized before using the library.
 I've written a RAII class to manage these, `SMParserLibrary`, found under `smparser.h`.
-Once that's done you can call the Stepmania code yourself, or use the few helper functions I've made under the `smparser_` prefixed files (`smparser_SimfileLoader.h`).
+Once the variables are initialized you can call the Stepmania code yourself, or use the few helper functions I've made under the `smparser_` prefixed files (`smparser_SimfileLoader.h`).

+There are a couple of gotchas to the filepath format: \
 All paths to the parsing library must be given in **forward slashes**. (`path/to/file.txt`, not `path\to\file.txt`) \
 Directory paths must have a **trailing slash**. (`path/to/folder/` not `path/to/folder`)